mkdocstrings/mkdocstrings/docs/usage/handlers.md

 ## About the Python handlers

-Since version 0.18, a new, experimental Python handler is available.
+Since version 0.18, a new Python handler is available.
 It is based on [Griffe](https://github.com/mkdocstrings/griffe), which is an improved version of [pytkdocs](https://github.com/mkdocstrings/pytkdocs).

-Note that the experimental handler does not yet support all third-party libraries that the legacy handler supported.

 If you want to keep using the legacy handler as long as possible, you can depend on `mkdocstrings-python-legacy` directly,